twplatformlabs/circleci-kube-ops/README.md

 </div>
 <br />

+# NOTE: This executor is deprecated.
+Use one of the cloud specific kubernetes ops executors below.
+The automated build for this executor will continue till the end of 2025 and the image will continue to be available, but will not receive further enhacenments or evolution.

+- twdps/circleci-eks-ops
+- twdps/circleci-gke-ops

 Common tools and packages used in pipelines managing kubernetes.
 Works in conjunction with the [twdps/kube-ops](https://github.com/twplatformlabs/orb-kube-ops) orb.

 Packages included on kube-ops executor, but can override version with orb commands: